pooyafils/jwtwithdata/README.md

     }
    ```
    now we should update the `antMatcher` in `SecurityConfig` like  ` .antMatchers(HttpMethod.GET, "/person/getAll").hasRole(ADMIN.name())`
-### permissions
+### Permissions
-so far we have role base Authentication and Authorization in this stpes we will add permissions to our system  [related commit](http://handlebarsjs.com/8888)
+so far we have role base Authentication and Authorization in this steps we will add permissions to our system  [related commit](https://github.com/pooyafils/spring-security/tree/54a71f0f49a79b85abe4688145cc593920f72583)
 1.  add `getPermissions()` method to  ``ApplicationUserRole`` class
 ```
   public Set<ApplicationUserPermission> getPermissions() {